 Headsets at the ready!
-Virtual and hyper-reality will continue to make headlines in 2019 and immersive brand experiences along with the continued development of digital humans and 3D design are among the tech trends we have pinpointed.
+Virtual and hyper-reality will continue to make headlines in 2019 and immersive brand experiences along with the continued development of digital humans and 3D design are among the tech and visual trends we have pinpointed.

 Immersive Brand Experiences

 Hyper-reality companies like The Void are making huge leaps forward in the field of location-based entertainment and are working with some of the industries big hitters in order to do so – Disney, Marvel Studios and Lucasfilm included.

 Giving an audience the opportunity to engage with environments is high on the agenda for studios that are involved in synergy and franchise deals.
 In 2019, however, will we see the technology used in immersive experiences start to trickle through to smaller companies and a broader spectrum of industry sectors?

 Whether it be commercials, film, game design or product shots, 3D and motion graphics will be on the scene in 2019.

 Bringing products and designs to life, 3D design has become a much valued tool that helps engage audiences and make images stand out from the crowd.